Fees & Requirements

 Acceptable forms for proof of age are a drivers license, passport, visa, military ID or state-issued ID card.
 The applicants' Social Security number must also be given when applying for a license.
 If either party does not have a Social Security number, they must sign an affidavit when applying for the license.

-Both male and female applicants must appear in person to complete and sign the marriage application.
+Both applicants must appear in person to complete and sign the marriage application.
 If one party cannot appear due to illness, is out of state or incarcerated, he or she must obtain an Absentee Application Form from the Clerk and Recorder's Office.
 The party applying must bring the absentee application along with identification for the absent party.
 Applicants need not be residents of Colorado.
 Please note that Absentee Application Forms must be notarized

 If either party has been divorced or widowed, we need to know the date, county and state in which the marriage was absolved.
 We do not need proof.
 The couple will be required to swear under oath that all information given is true and correct